Jim Fouché: Education

 His higher education was at Victoria College, Stellenbosch and would obtain his Honours degree and a D.Phil. at Stellenbosch University in 1966.

 Career

 Fouché was a successful farmer.
 A staunch republican, he was a member of the National Party for many years, first being elected to the House of Assembly as MP for Smithfield from 1941 to 1950, and as MP for Bloemfontein West between 1960 and 1968.

-Fouché served as Administrator of the Orange Free State from 1950 to 1959, and was then promoted to the Cabinet, where he served as Minister of Defence from 14 December 1959 to 1 April 1966 and as Minister of Agricultural Technical Services and Water Affairs from 1966 to 1968.
+Fouché served as Administrator of the Orange Free State province from 1950 to 1959, and was then promoted to the Cabinet, where he served as Minister of Defence from 14 December 1959 to 1 April 1966 and as Minister of Agricultural Technical Services and Water Affairs from 1966 to 1968.
 He was elected State President in place of Ebenhaezer Dönges (who had been elected, but died before he could take office), and served as ceremonial head of state from 1968 to 1975.
-He was the only State President to complete a full term in office.
+He was the only State President to complete a full term in office, and remained the longest-serving president until 2006, when surpassed by Thabo Mbeki.